locuoco/stochastic-chemical-kinetics/README.md

 * `experiments`: directory containing example code using the library and experiments for University projects.
 * `include/sck`: directory containing the C++ header files to include in implementation files.
-  * `cme.hpp`: it include classes for generic CME equation integration and applications to enzyme kinetics.
+  * `cme.hpp`: it includes classes for generic CME equation integration and applications to enzyme kinetics.
-  * `gillespie.hpp`: it include classes for generic Gillespie algorithm and applications to enzyme kinetics.
+  * `gillespie.hpp`: it includes classes for generic Gillespie algorithm and applications to enzyme kinetics.
   * `runge_kutta.hpp`: explicit Runge-Kutta methods used for integration of the CME equation.
   * `tensor.hpp`: classes, aliases and data structures for vectors, matrices and tensors with some helper functions.
 * `pybind`: directory containing C++ implementation files that binds the code inside the `include` directory.
 It also contains the Windows dynamic-link libraries which can be directly imported in Python scripts (on Linux, you will need to recompile them).